-This article discusses the purpose and functionality for the Scheduled Posts tab/view within DivvyHQ's Content Interface.
+This article discusses the purpose and functionality of the Scheduled Posts tab/view within DivvyHQ's Content Interface.

 The Divvy Details

 With the introduction of direct publishing to third-party platforms/social networks, users needed a way (and an interface) to differentiate between content items/projects and social posts.
 In some cases, the content item is the social post, but sometimes you might be using the social post feature to promote a long-form content piece (ex: a blog post).
 In the latter case, the blog post is the content item, and a separate social post entry needs to be recorded and managed in the database.

-Additionally, users can schedule posts that will publish on a future.
+Additionally, users can schedule posts that will publish the future.
 Therefore, we wanted to ensure users can both see and manage those posts, in the event that you need to cancel/delete the post (ex: you notice a typo, or some major life/business event happens).

 The Scheduled Posts view provides a list of social posts that are either scheduled to post in the future, or have been posted in the past.
 You can switch between those two states using the "Post Status" filter.

 When viewing posts that are scheduled for the future, posts can be deleted by clicking the Delete button on the right.
 This removes those posts from the post queue and deletes the record from the database.
 To re-post that same item, go back to the original content item and walk through the social publishing workflow again.

 A Few Noteworthy Details

 The column structure for this Schedule Posts view is obviously very different from the other content interface tabs/views.
 Columns include:

 - Post Date - Either the past or future date on which this post was/is to be published.